nordicdyno/resume/en.md

 ### real one

- Hacking, Courses, Conferences, Books, Articles
+Hacking and tinkering, Courses, Conferences, Books, Articles, other people work.